signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="Using3GPPDecoder"></a>
 ### Using the 3GPP Decoder

-*Note: The examples in this section assume you have downloaded the 3GPP reference code and installed somewhere on your system.*
+*Note: the examples in this section assume you have downloaded the 3GPP reference code and installed somewhere on your system.*

 The 3GPP decoder can be used as the "gold standard" reference for debug and comparison in several situations.
 Below are a few examples.